-- The question text followed by a %TYPE question description.
+The question text is followed by a %TYPE keyword which determines the type of question to be presented.
 If there is no %TYPE description, the question will be regarded by default as a "list" question.

 This is the default setting when no %TYPE is specified.
 The response options for list questions are presented as buttons on the screen (see the image below).
 Each response is allocated one button.